amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 This is a random value generated at the start of each session.
 The server's session id is not necessarily the same as the client's session id.

 ### Sequence id
 This is an incrementing value used to ensure that packets arrive in correct order.
-The sequence id of client-to-server packets is separate from the sequence id of server-to-client packets.
+The sequence id of packets with [FLAG_RELIABLE](#type-and-flags) is independent from the sequence id of packets without this flag.
+The sequence id of client-to-server packets is also independent from the sequence id of server-to-client packets.

 In acknowledgement packets, the sequence id is set to the id of the packet that is acknowledged.